individkid/sidegeo/README.md

     * Graph -- display relation of facets
     * Polyant -- display polyant representation
     * Place -- display map from boundary to halfspaces
-  * Sample -- type of thing fixed during click in Tweak mode
+  * Sample -- whether space fixed in Tweak mode
-    * Polytope -- classification of space may change
+    * Symbolic -- classification of space does not change
-    * Space -- classification of space does not change
+    * Numeric -- configuration controls amount of change

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.